Birth attendant

 A birth attendant, also known as skilled birth attendant, is a health professional who provides basic and emergency care to women and their newborns during pregnancy, childbirth and the postpartum period.
 A birth attendant, who may be a midwife, physician, obstetrician, or nurse, is trained to be present at ("attend") childbirth, whether the delivery takes place in a health care institution or at home, to recognize and respond appropriately to medical complications, and to implement interventions to help prevent them in the first place, including through prenatal care.
 Different birth attendants are able to provide different levels of care.

 Types of midwives

-There are three different types of midwives.
-There is a nurse-midwife who must obtain a high level of education, either bachelors or masters in midwifery, after becoming a nurse.
+There are five different types of midwives.
+There is a certified nurse-midwife who must obtain a high level of education, either bachelors or masters in midwifery, after becoming a nurse.
 Nurse-midwives can serve in most birthing centers, hospitals, and can have a private home birth practice.

 Then there is a Certified Professional Midwife.
 This midwife can obtain a license by following an apprenticeship/internship style of learning, along with other certifications.
 She must pass a board exam through states/countries that allow for this license and can only be available in a home birth setting.

-Lastly there are Direct Entry Midwives.
+There are Direct Entry Midwives.
 These midwives are trained through an apprenticeship/internship process and are only allowed in home birth settings as well.
 They do not hold a professional license but rather serve as lay midwives wherever they are needed.

+The next type is a traditional midwife.
+This midwife often has cultural and community based trainings that are passed down through generations.
+Depending on the location, they can either be formally certified and licensed or not.

+The final type of midwife is a lay midwife.
+A lay midwife are individuals that have learned midwifery through an apprenticeship or a self-directed study rather than a formal training.
+They are able to provide care and deliver babies outside of a medical setting.